What Began As A Dream...

 Earning His Doctorate

-Over the next decade, Konstantin continued to work toward his goal through his research on the cultivation of vitis vinifera grape varieites in cold climates.
+Over the next decade, Konstantin continued to work toward his goal through his research on the cultivation of Vitis vinifera grape varieties in cold climates.
 In 1939, Konstantin was rewarded his doctorate with his thesis, “The Studies of Frost Resistance, of Frost Damages, of Frost Effects Overcoming and of Mechanical Covering and Uncovering of Grapes.”
 This document would be the collective knowledge that was needed 20 years later to plant the first vinifera vines in the Finger Lakes.

 1939